 - Fill a 18.9 L bucket about 50mm to 75mm full of paint thinner.

-- Remove your paint roller from the roller tube and place it in the paint thinner.
+- Remove your paint roller from the roller frame and place it in the paint thinner.

 - Roll the roller in the paint thinner and then squeeze the roller over the bucket using your hands.